Ssalgia/MetaphorMoodTracker/README.md

 Vairable 2 - openai.api_key ( API Key generated on OPEN AI website)
 ```

-2.After the dependecies are installed successfully start the app by running the following command form the Metaphor folder:
+3.After the dependencies are installed successfully start the app by running the following command form the Metaphor folder:
 ```bash
 python app.py
 ```

-3.Open the localhost:5000 in your browser.
+4.Open the localhost:5000 in your browser.

-4.Now write the prompt in the text box and click on analyze.The analysis the output will show the result.
+5.Now write the prompt in the text box and click on analyze.The analysis the output will show the result.